Lamprichauns/lamp-os/README.md

 To create a lamp, create `src/app/lamps/lampname.py`.

+For an example of a simple lamp look at: `src/app/lamps/simple_lamp.py`

 Wiring and assembly info will be here later.

 ## Loading Data on the ESP32s